 (2) Be used only by their genuine owners; and (3) a.
 Be administered and executed to ensure that attempted use of an individual’s electronic signature by anyone other than its genuine owner requires collaboration of two or more individuals. b.
 Electronic signatures based upon biometrics shall be designed to ensure that they cannot be used by anyone other than their genuine owners.

-- Version Control requires two individuals with administrative privileges, to approve projects if an individual who should have signed is unavailable.
+- GxP Module requires two individuals with administrative privileges, to approve projects if an individual who should have signed is unavailable.

 - Finger print, retinal scans etc. cannot be overwritten by any individual and can only be used by the individuals whom they are assigned.